-It is important for any collection agency using text and e-mail messages to communicate with consumers in a manner that does not contravene provincial or federal law.
+It is important for any company using text and e-mail messages to communicate with consumers in a manner that does not contravene provincial or federal law.

 It is crucial that the use of text and e-mail messages does not violate Canada’s Anti-Spam Legislation (CASL).

 As a general rule, it is incumbent upon the sender of a digital message to have consent when sending a text or e-mail message to a consumer.

 It is important to appreciate the distinction between two different issues:

 It is crucial for the sender of a text message or an e-mail to be communicating with the correct individual.

 It is incumbent upon companies using text and e-mail messages communicating with consumers to have an appropriate procedure for confirming that it is communicating with a person legally responsible for an unpaid account.

 Sending an e-mail to an individual where the e-mail address is owned or controlled by an employer has its risks.

 For example, when an employee leaves a company his or her e-mails are forwarded to another employee.
 This scenario raises privacy issues for companies sending an e-mail to a consumer.